leoshimo/vrs/docs/tour.md

 The todo service publishes what happened; the subscriber decides what to do with it.
 Other subscribers could refresh an e-ink todo display, append completed tasks to a daily journal, or update a pixel display on the desk.
-Each is a small program using capabilities from the same environment.

 ## Run recurring work